ricardojba/poi-slinger/README.md

 You may find the built `Jar` on the `bin` directory of this repository.
 You can also install the extension in Burp Suite Pro, via `Extender -> BApp Store > PHP Object Injection Slinger`.

-NOTE: Be aware that the BApp Store is not syncing with this repo, so the BApp Store official version is not being updated with the latest payloads.
+`NOTE: Be aware that the BApp Store official version is not being updated with the latest payloads.`

 ### Use it